-In one scene of the miniseries, Oprah, playing herself, is sitting on a beach.
+In one scene of the miniseries, Shirley, playing herself, is sitting on a beach.
 The man who is sitting with her tells her to stand with her arms straight out to either side and yell, “I am God!”
 She does it.

 Well, I’m not God, and I’ll never be God!
 Why?
 I believe the clear teaching of many Bible verses that God made me.
-For example, Genesis 1:1, the first verse in the Bible, has come as a shock to the people of the Bible’s era, who have believed that the universe has always been in existence and that the “gods” are parts of the cosmos.
+For example, Genesis 1:1, the first verse in the Bible, has to come as a shock to the people of the Bible’s era, who have believed as pantheists that the universe has always been in existence and that the “gods” are parts of the cosmos.
 That verse says clearly, “In the beginning God created the heavens and the earth.”

-That distinction between God and his universe is maintained throughout the Bible, which reveals God to us along side of his relationship with the universe.
+That distinction between God and his universe is maintained throughout the Bible, which reveals God to us alongside of his relationship with the universe.
 It also describes our relationship with God.

 In chapter two, which gives many more details of the first humans’ creation, he makes Adam, the first man, out of the dirt.
 Then, he makes woman out of man.